apache/pekko/akka-docs/src/main/paradox/general/configuration.md

   # Logger config for Akka internals and classic actors, the new API relies
   # directly on SLF4J and your config for the logger backend.

-  # Loggers to register at boot time (akka.event.Logging$DefaultLogger logs
+  # Loggers to register at boot time (org.apache.pekko.event.Logging$DefaultLogger logs
   # to STDOUT)
-  loggers = ["akka.event.slf4j.Slf4jLogger"]
+  loggers = ["org.apache.pekko.event.slf4j.Slf4jLogger"]

   # Log level used by the configured loggers (see "loggers") as soon
   # as they have been started; before that, see "stdout-loglevel"